paweljarosz/defarc/README.md

 local defarc = require("defarc.defarc")
 ```

 Then you need to add dialogs exported from Arcweave in a [JSON format](https://arcweave.com/docs/1.0/export) to your project.
 To add it, you need to provide a path in **Custom Resource** field of your *game.project* in Defold.
 For example, if you have your file in the assets folder in the project directory, type: assets or specifically: assets/dialogue.json.
-You can find more informations about custom resources in official Defold's [documentation here](https://defold.com/manuals/resource/).
+You can find more informations about custom resources in official [Defold documentation on Custom Resources here](https://defold.com/manuals/resource/).

 ## What you can do?

 With DefArc you can easily:

 - add linear or non-linear, interactive dialogues to your games
+- build visual novels, interactive fiction or any kind of games with narrative
 - utilize powerful Arcweave branching with code chunks
 - load and save variables changing the flow of conversations
 - load json data exported from Arcweave conversation making tool